shw59/tetherbot-sims/README.md

 - All units for inputs and outputs are in SI units (kg, newtons, meters, seconds, etc.) unless stated otherwise in comments or documentation.

-- All tetherbots and obstacles are situated on planar joints (technically two prismatic joints stacked on each other because PyBullet does not support planar joints directly) with a continuous joints that enable rotation.
+- All tetherbots and obstacles are situated on planar joints (technically two prismatic joints stacked on each other because PyBullet does not support planar joints directly) with a continuous joints that enable on-axis rotation.
 This is to restrict their motion and physics to 2D.

 ## PyBullet Notes